frontkom/projects-documentation/d9-upgrade.md

-# Upgrading nymedia projects to Drupal 9
+# Upgrading projects to Drupal 9

 ## Getting the environment ready